marlinmm/BanDiTS/README.md

 # Example Notebook
 You can find an example notebook containing explanations for the general functionality [here](https://github.com/marlinmm/BanDiTS/blob/master/notebook/example.ipynb).
+* For plotting of the result maps in the notebook the package _matplotlib_ is required and the package _skimage_ is recommended

 # _WORK IN PROGRESS_